 Philips CPAP Lawsuit Status Update

-• A Philips Respironics recall for CPAP, BiPAP and Ventilators first announced on June 14, 2021, impacting millions of machines sold since 2009, which were designed with a toxic sound abatement foam that is prone to degrade and break down, releasing chemicals and gasses into the air pathways.
+• Philips Respironics issued a recall for CPAP, BiPAP and Ventilators on June 14, 2021, impacting millions of machines sold since 2009, which were designed with a toxic sound abatement foam that is prone to degrade and break down, releasing chemicals and gasses into the air pathways.

-• Nearly all Philips CPAP class action lawsuits and individual injury claims have been filed in the federal court system, where the litigation is centralized before U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania as part of an MDL, for coordinated discovery and pretrial proceedings.
+• Thousands of Philips CPAP class action lawsuits and individual injury claims were filed in the federal court system, where the litigation was centralized before U.S. District Judge Joy Flowers Conti in the Western District of Pennsylvania as part of an MDL.

 • In September 2023, a Philips CPAP class action lawsuit settlement was proposed to resolve economic loss claims, allocating $445 million to those who purchased, rented, or leased the recalled CPAP or BiPAP devices.
 An additional $34 million was allocated for health insurers and other entities that compensated users for machine replacements.